 - Diseases such as hepatitis C

-- May be tender or painful (mild cases may not cause plain)
+- May be tender or painful (mild cases may not cause pain)

-- Are located on the sides of the tongue, inside of the cheek, or gums
+- Are located on the sides of the tongue, inside of the cheek, or on the gums

 - Form lines in a lacy network

 - Gradually increase in size

 - Usually appear on the inner wrist, legs, torso, or genitals

 - Have even sides (symmetrical) and sharp borders